mlz-ictrl/nicos/nicos_sinq/sxtal/single_crystal.rst

      AddSetup('euler')
      NewSetup()

-will load the setup for the eulerian cradle.
+will load the setup for the Eulerian cradle.
 The command:

      ListSetups()